myfirebase/docs/docs/directory-structure.md

 !!! tip "Firebase Cloud functions docs"
     New to firebase?, please see [Firebase Cloud functions docs](https://firebase.google.com/docs/functions/).

-Firebase cloud functions directory, where the cloud functions are located, in this directory you could write some back-end functions to handle cloud messaging and business logic if necessary and alot of advanced stufs.
+Firebase cloud functions directory, where the cloud functions are located, in this directory you could write some back-end functions to handle cloud messaging and business logic if necessary and a lot of advanced stuff.

 !!! tip "Google Cloud Platform"
-    It's become more easier to integrate some advanced stufs such like machine learning and image processing with [Google Cloud Platform](https://cloud.google.com).
+    It's become easier to integrate some advanced kinds of stuff such as machine learning and image processing with [Google Cloud Platform](https://cloud.google.com).

 #### `/storage`

-The storage directory contains all of your storage files.
+The storage directory contains all of your storage files, using one of Vuejs eco-system, see [Vuex](https://vuex.vuejs.org/en/).

-**What is storage??**

-Storage contains state management pattern + library for Vue.js applications files, Thanks to Vuex for keeping components communicating to each other, see [Vuex](https://vuex.vuejs.org/en/).

 #### `/public`

-Public directory contains the main index.html file, this directory also houses all of your application compiled assets files css/js and service-workers as well, **these assets will be auto injected to index.html**
+Public directory contains the main index.html file, this directory also houses all of your application compiled assets CSS, JS files and service-workers as well, **these assets will be auto injected to index.html**

 !!! note "service workers"
-    Google developers had made some cool articles about service, see [Service Workers: an Introduction](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).
+    Google developers had made some cool articles about the service-worker concept, see [Service Workers: an Introduction](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).

  - index.html *index page*